Mike Zentic

-Michael Lee Zentic (born November 22, 1963) is an American former professional football center in the National Football League (NFL) for the Dallas Cowboys.
-He played college football at Oklahoma State University.
+Michael Lee Zentic (born November 22, 1963) is an American former professional football player who was a center in the National Football League (NFL) for the Dallas Cowboys.
+He played college football for the Oklahoma State Cowboys.

 Early life

 Zentic attended Lincoln East High School, where he was coached in football by his father Lee.
 He received All-conference honors as a senior.
 He enrolled at Division II Northwest Missouri State University, where he was named a starter at center.

 He transferred to Oklahoma State University after his third year.
 As a senior, he was named the starter at offensive tackle in the fifth game of the season against Nebraska, after not being able to beat Tony Wilkins for the starting center position.

 Professional career

 Dallas Cowboys

 Zentic was signed as an undrafted free agent by the Dallas Cowboys after the 1987 NFL draft.
 He was waived on September 1.

 After the NFLPA strike was declared on the third week of the 1987 season, those contests were canceled (reducing the 16 game season to 15) and the NFL decided that the games would be played with replacement players.
 He was re-signed to be a part of the Dallas replacement team that was given the mock name "Rhinestone Cowboys" by the media.
 He started 3 games at center.
 He was cut on October 20, at the end of the strike.